dylannnn/ncss/VARIABLES.md

 Colors
 ------

-The base palette should be a set of fixed hex values:
+The color palette is a set of fixed hex values:

 <pre>
 :root